fnands/fnands.com/blog/2025/sklearn-mojo-dbscan-inner/index.md

 It was honestly quite a bit simpler than I thought it would be, and the fact that both Cython and Mojo's syntax is based on Python means a lot of the code "just works".

-As part of this experiment, my goal was to change the python code as little as possible, and all I needed to do in the `_dbscan.py` was add:
+As part of this experiment, my goal was to change the Python code as little as possible, and all I needed to do in `_dbscan.py` was add:

 ```python